wp-plugins/wp-simple-firewall/readme.txt

 == Frequently Asked Questions ==

+Please see the new [help centre](http://icwp.io/firewallhelp) for details on features and some FAQs.

 = My server has a firewall, why do I need this plugin? =

 This plugin is more of an application firewall, rather than a server/network firewall.
 It is designed to interpret web calls to your site to